 - There’s not a lot of prep required – you only need to chop up a small onion, some garlic, and fresh parsley.

 Looking for more easy and classic dinner recipes for the week?
-You’ll love this hamburger casserole, this spaghetti pie recipe, our delicious beef stroganoff, and last but not least, baked ziti.
+You’ll love this ground beef casserole, this spaghetti pie recipe, our delicious beef stroganoff, spaghetti and meatballs, and last but not least, baked ziti.
 All of which are perfect for a weeknight meal even during the summer months!